Evaluating Conversational Recommender Systems via Large Language Models: A User-Centric Framework: Result Analysis

 In summary, the finding addressed \textbf{RQ1} by demonstrating that, \textbf{\emph{the twelve proposed factors are fundamentally orthogonal, each capturing a unique construct.
-However, LLM‐based evaluators introduce inter‐factor coupling, with GPT-4o-mini exhibiting a moderate increase in coupling and GLM-4-Air and LLaMa-3-8B showing a substantially higher degree of coupling.}} This insight contributes to the practice of using LLMs for CRS evaluation by demonstrating that, while LLMs can be used as evaluators, care must be taken to design prompt structures and scoring guidelines that minimize unintended inter-factor dependencies.
+However, both human and LLM evaluators exhibit a certain degree of inter‐factor coupling in their ratings of dialogue- and language‐related factors, with the coupling being more pronounced for LLM evaluators. }} LLM evaluators also exhibit a higher degree of inter‐factor coupling in their ratings of recommendation items and response content, suggesting that their judgments may be influenced by factors beyond the specific factor being evaluated.
+This insight contributes to the practice of using LLMs for CRS evaluation by demonstrating that, while LLMs can be used as evaluators, care must be taken to design prompt structures and scoring guidelines that minimize unintended inter-factor dependencies.